dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 The provenance assessment mechanism described in this document relies on COSE {{RFC9052}} and the deterministic encoding or canonicalization procedures described by {{RFC8949}}, {{RFC8785}} and {{XMLSig}}.
 The security considerations made in these references are fully applicable here.

+The considered threat model assumes an  attacker with the ability to intercept, observe, copy, replay, or modify YANG data in transit or at rest.

+The mechanisms defined here protect against data tampering: any modification of signed YANG data will result in signature verification failure, providing integrity protection from the point of signing onward.
+Additionally, the signature binds the data to the entity holding the corresponding private key, providing origin authentication for the signed data.

+The following threats are explicitly outside the scope of this mechanism:

+* If the signing entity's private key is compromised, an attacker can produce valid signatures; protection against key compromise must be addressed by the key management infrastructure (e.g., PKI, certificate revocation).

+* These mechanisms do not guarantee that all intermediate steps in a data path provides a signature: a provenance trail is only as complete as the set of signatures that are present, and gaps in signing by intermediate entities are not detectable by these mechanisms alone.

+* A legitimate entity with access to a valid private key may sign incorrect or malicious data; these mechanisms provide no protection against a signing entity that intentionally or unintentionally produces erroneous data.

+* Finally, these mechanisms do not inherently guarantee the freshness of signed data; replay of previously signed valid data is not prevented unless additional mechanisms, such as timestamps or nonces bound to the signature context, are employed.

 The verification step depends on the association of the kid (Key ID) with the proper public key.
 This is a local matter for the verifier and its specification is out of the scope of this document.
 Similarly, key association with reliable data sources is a deployment decision, though a couple of deployment patterns can be considered, depending on the application scenario under consideration.
 On the one hand, identities may be associated to controller entities (a domain controller, a person in charge of operational aspects, an organizational unit managing an administrative domain, ec.) owning the private keys to be use in generating the provenance signatures for YANG data such as configurations or telemetry.
 Alternatively, individual devices may hold the identities and corresponding private keys to generate provenance signatures for locally originated data (e.g., telemetry updates).
 The use of certificates, PKI mechanisms, or any other secure out-of-band distribution of id-public key mappings is RECOMMENDED.

 # IANA Considerations